 SNOWMOBILE REGISTRAT ION FEE LEGAL CITATION: M.C.L 324.82101-324.82111; 1995 PA 58; Section 40, Article IX, state Constitution.
 YEAR ADOPTED: 1968.
 The former statute (1968 PA 74) was repealed as of May 24, 1995.
 BASIS OF TAX: Required registration and fee by owner of each snowmobile in state using public lands.
 MEASURE OF TAX (BASE): Each snowmobile is considered a separate unit subject to registration.
 All snowmobiles must be registered unless used exclusively on private property.
 An annual trail permit is required for all snowmobiles unless used exclusively on land owned or controlled by the snowmobile owner and on frozen waters for ice fishing.
 RATE: Regular snowmobile: Registration is for 3-year period, \$30.00.
 Historic snowmobile: Life-time registration (no n-transferable), \$50.00.
 Trail Permit: Annual, \$48.00.
-Every fifth year, next on October 1, 2021, the trail permit fee will be adjusted by the cum lative percentage change in the U.S. Consumer Price Index inflation rate during the morecent 5-year period.
+Every fifth year, next on October 1, 2021, the lative percentage change in the U.S. Consum recent 5-year period.
 ADMINISTRATION: Collection: Department of State .
 Enforcement: Department of Natural Resources, county sheriffs.
 REPORT AND PAYMENT: Due by October 1 every three years.
-DISPOSITION: Michigan Conservation and Legacy Fund, Snow Regular snowmobile: Department of Natural Resources: Department of State: Snowmobile Trail Easement Subaccount: \$19.00 of fee; Not more than \$3.00 of fee; \$8.00 of fee.
-Historic snowmobile: Department of Natural Resources: Department of State: Snowmobile Trail Improvement Subaccount: Trail permit: 2017-18 COLLECTIONS: Department of State and selling agent: Snowmobile Trail Improvement Subaccount: Not more than \$1.50 of fee; \$46.50
+DISPOSITION: Michigan Conservation and Legacy Fund, Snow Regular snowmobile: Department of Natural Resources: Department of State: Snowmobile Trail Easement Subaccount: wmobile Account distributed as follows: \$19.00 of fee; Not more than \$3.00 of fee; \$8.00 of fee.
+Historic snowmobile: Department of Natural Resources: Department of State: Snowmobile Trail Improvement Subaccount: \$5.00 of fee; Not more than \$3.00 of fee; \$42.00 of fee.
+Trail permit: Department of State and selling agent: Snowmobile Trail Improvement Subaccount: Not more than \$1.50 of fee; \$46.50 2018-19 COLLECTIONS: \$1,991,000

-2017-18 COLLECTIONS: \$1,904,000